 Experienced murder lawyers will also be aware that the pathologist will be able to obtain samples taken from the body to be examined under a microscope.
 This process is called histology, or histopathology.
 The outcome of this process may be that more is known about how the death happened, whether it is as a result of organ failure, loss of blood, or even the possibility of poisoning.

 The second post mortem

-If the murder lawyers are retained by the suspect early enough, they should instruct a defence pathologist to consider any of the findings of the police or Crown pathologist.
-This is not just a case of going through the state pathologist's report.
-A second post mortem is necessary.
+If the murder lawyers are retained by the suspect early enough, they should consider bringing in a defence pathologist to review any of the findings of the police or Crown pathologist.
+This is not just a case of going through the pathologist's report.
 Permission will usually need to be obtained from the coroner, but time is of the essence because the family of the deceased will usually want the body returned to them quickly for burial or cremation.

-The goal of the second post mortem is not just for the defence pathologist to check the conclusions of the police pathologist, but also to consider whether any alternative explanations are possible.
-Because the defence pathologist will not have prior knowledge of the case, it is important that the murder solicitors ask that certain possibilities which may be of assistance are explored by the expert.
-It is usual for somebody from the defence legal team to also attend the second post mortem so that a first hand view of the situation can be taken by the murder lawyer.
+The goal of the second post mortem is for the defence pathologist to check the conclusions of the police pathologist and to consider whether any alternative explanations are possible.
+Because the defence pathologist will not have prior knowledge of the case, it is important that the defence murder lawyers ask that certain possibilities which may be of assistance are explored by the expert.
+It is not unusual for somebody from the defence team to attend the second post mortem so that a first-hand view of the situation can be taken by the murder lawyer.

 Toxicologists in murder cases can be of great importance.
 Their job is to look at the effects of any chemicals on the body.
-The defence should always try to instruct their own toxicologist to look for the presence of any chemicals on the body.
+The defence murder lawyers should always consider instructing their own toxicologist to look for the presence of any chemicals on the body, should it be appropriate.
 These chemicals could include alcohol or illegal drugs.
-If such things are found it could have a bearing on the circumstances of the death, either as a potential cause, or because they could have had an affect on the deceased's behaviour which supports what the client says about what happened, which may be especially important in a case where the issue is self defence.
+If such things are found it could have a bearing on the circumstances of the death, either as a potential cause or because they could have affected the deceased's behaviour which supports what the client says about what happened, which may be especially important in a case where the issue is self-defence.